 - Video of Cinderella story (see Bibliographical References)

 - Large construction paper and crayons/pencils (for each student)

 - Blank receipts from agency where you will bring the donated items

-- Student copies of Clothing Drive (Attachment One)
+- Student copies of Clothing Drive (Handout One)

-- Student copies of Fairy Tale Traits (Attachment Two)
+- Student copies of Fairy Tale Traits (Handout Two)

 Interactive Parent / Student Homework:Family members are invited to help with the clothing drive.
 A family letter involves families in collecting gently-used clothing for local agencies.
-See Attachment One: Clothing Drive.
+See Handout One: Clothing Drive.